mtaa-project/mtaa-backend/README.md

 ## Requirements
 - [uv](https://docs.astral.sh/uv/) for Python package and environment management.

+## Documentation
+The API documentation is hosted at [https://mtaa-project.github.io/mtaa-backend/](https://mtaa-project.github.io/mtaa-backend/) and the source files can be found in the `Docs` directory.

 ## General Workflow
 By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/), go there and install it.